 Most of the companies use automated continuous deployment models or ARA which stands for Application Release Automation tool to release their software out in front of the users.

 7. Maintenance and Updates

 One should always remember that Software Development is a Life Cycle, therefore the ending of one phase is the beginning of the other which can go for post-launch as well.
 The requirements and the needs of the customers are always developing and advancing.

 As people begin to use your software, they will unquestionably find bugs and will therefore request new features and ask for different functions, and more.
 All these requests will therefore flow back in your product’s backlog and the task list will increase.
 You will thus, again need to start from the beginning with a particular roadmap and fulfill their needs to make your software a successful run.

-Over the years, a number of software development processes have been created to handle more and more complex projects.
-You can pick the right one which will come down to your goals, follow the size of your project, will be easy to use for your team and you start with software development palnning for your product or services.
+Over the years, many software development processes have been created to handle more and more complex projects.
+You can pick the right one which will come down to your goals, follow the size of your project, will be easy to use for your team and you start with software development planning for your product or services.

 To help you decide below are some of the best software development processes of all time.